 Perhaps it is all allegory and St. John never left his cell.
 But it really sounds like he was sneaking out and engaging in 16th Century bush sex, or at least fantasizing it.
 What was mystical was that he probably was in such a state of religious intensity (and neurotic denial) that he truly experienced the men he was meeting out there in the bushes as palpable manifestations of Christ.

-The notion of the "dark night of
+The notion of the

 soul" has entered Western culture to refer to a particular kind of

 emotive/affective state, also called aridity, that supposedly